Schubert-Tom/Java-Terminorganisation/README.md

 There are no databases implementet.

-At the beginning you just got a an admin-user from which you can create different accounts manage a school system....
+At the beginning you just got a an admin-user from which you can create different accounts, manage a meetings....

 Its just a prototype and not completly done yet.